This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 11 minutes

 Birds Underwater outfitted us with snorkel gear, wetsuits, and flotation devices (foam noodles).
-They do a guided tour up the stream, making we stay together as a group and lead you to the areas where the manatees are.
-Onboard they have hot drinks: coffee, tea, hot cocoa, granola bars etc… (if there is a good guide) available to you free of charge.
+They do a guided tour up the stream, making sure we stayed together as a group and lead you to the areas where the manatees are.
+Onboard they have hot drinks: coffee, tea, hot cocoa, granola bars

 There are typically 12 people on the tour which is a little tight when